thosgood/this-weeks-finds/markdown/151-200/week188.md

              /         \ /        \ /        \ /         \
             1    1+q+q2+q3    1+q+2q2+q3+q4  1+q+q2+q3      1

-Let\'s call the entry in the kth place of the nth row
+Let's call the entry in the kth place of the nth row

     [n choose k]

-The square brackets tell us that these are \"q-binomial coefficients\" instead of the ordinary ones.
+The square brackets tell us that these are "q-binomial coefficients" instead of the ordinary ones.

 Using the fact that every path to reach a spot must have come from the